-This policy is built on the premise that prevention and investigation of crime is the sole responsibility of Victoria Police.
-Additionally, the federal government's commitment to a safe Australia fosters some opportunities for nationally funded safety enhancements in public settings.
+This policy is built on the premise that prevention and investigation of crime is the sole responsibility of Victoria police.
+Likewise, the federal government's commitment to a safe Australia also fosters opportunities for nationally funded safety enhancements in public settings.
+Therefore, Council determines the onus for funding public place CCTV systems remains with the state and or the federal government.